MarianaSequeira/CodacyChallenge/README.md

    **Get Branches List**:

-This method allows to retrieve the list of branches from {owner}'s repository named {repo}
+This method allows to retrieve the list of branches from `owner`'s repository named `repo`

         $ GET codacyChallenge/api/repos/{owner}/{repo}/branches